 I’ve enjoyed wood crafting as far back as I can remember.
 As a natural innovator, my curriculum develops in response to the skills and interests of the individual students.
 I began seriously instructing crafts as a teen.
 I have professionally instructed classes in drawing, printing, musical instrument making, clay, and wood-crafting.
 I have always enjoyed instructing and mentoring as a performing art.

 I have also worked in residential construction as a carpenter / manager.
 My greatest joys have come from helping up-and-coming carpenters develop their skills.
 In doing so I would place the challenging work details ahead of them and keep their work day interesting, while for myself, overseeing the job as a whole and maintaining continuity on site.
 Some of my favorite work includes landscape structures, architectural features and non-linear constructions.

 I like to simplify technique and use hand-tools.
 This often leads to what I believe to be a more compassionate work environment.
 I have work displayed and functioning in many homes, commercial settings, Disneyland, L.A., and at the Portland Children's Museum.

 My hand-made skateboard from the 60's is incorporated into the latter.
 I have also made several surfboards, both functional and decorative.
-During the summers the Port Townsend School of Woodworking offers youth classes such as Wildlife Habitat Boxes, Skateboard Making and drop-in woodworking for youths.
-At the School we aim to increase youth woodworking activities and develop our association with the YMCA, 4H, and The Maritime Center as well as with other youth-oriented organizations in our community.
+During the summers the Port Townsend School of Woodworking sometimes offers youth classes such as Wildlife Habitat Boxes, Skateboard Making and drop-in woodworking for youths.
+At the school we aim to increase youth woodworking activities and develop our association with the 4H Organization, and The Maritime Center as well as with other youth-oriented organizations in our community.